Be sure to indicate where you would like your money to go when making a payment to the church. If not, it will go into the general fund.

 Kevin2-sig.JPG

-The Kitchen will now be serving lunch at noon Monday - Friday
+The Kitchen will now be serving breakfast at 9 am and lunch at noon Monday - Friday

 MISSIONS